- Household Items

 - Provide data input by entering into our computer database pertinent information about each client and details of the services provided

-- Offer clerical help with filing, phone calls, faxes and record keeping
+- Offer clerical help with filing, phone calls, emails, faxes and record keeping

 - Light housekeeping